wizardbyron/provisioners/README.md

 1. Clone this repo via `git clone git@github.com:wizardbyron/provisioners.git`.
 2. Customize your VM via `[Vagrantfile](/Vagrantfile)`.
 3. Provision your VM by `vagrant up`.
+4. Add the VM to your `hosts` file.
+5. Enjoy your VM.

 ## Platforms